As an ABA-accredited law school, the University of San Diego School of Law is subject to the ABA Standards for Approval of Law Schools.

 Maintaining a Written Record of the Complaint

-A copy of the complaint and a summary of the process and resolution of the complaint shall be kept in a confidential manner in the Office for Law Student Affairs for a period if eight (8) years from the date of final resolution of the complaint.
+A copy of the complaint and a summary of the process and resolution of the complaint shall be kept in a confidential manner in the Office for Law Student Affairs for a period of seven (7) years from the date of final resolution of the complaint.